-- (1) If the Sanctioning Official recommended a sanction of dismissal and no appeal was requested, the President will refer the sanction recommendation to the Executive Committee of the Board for review and consideration. - (2) If the Sanctioning Official recommended a sanction of dismissal and the Appeal Panel recommended a sanction less than dismissal, the President will determine whether to accept the Appeal Panel sanction recommendation (which shall then become the final sanction), impose a different sanction that is less than dismissal (which shall then become the final sanction) or
+(1) If the Sanctioning Official recommended a sanction of dismissal and no appeal was requested, the President will refer the sanction recommendation to the Executive Committee of the Board for review and consideration.

 10 In the case of a finding of an appeal granted for a procedural error by the Determination Panel, a new Determination Panel will be used.